 Students are expected to be punctual for all events, especially class.
 A student is tardy if he/she is not properly seated by the time class is scheduled to begin or is late to class without an excuse from a school official.
-Students who are late to school within the first ten (10) minutes of the school day are to go directly to the classroom.
-If it is an excused tardy, a parental note should be given directly to the teacher.
+Students who are late to school within the first five (5) minutes of the school day are to go directly to the classroom.
+If it is an excused tardy, a parental note should be given directly to the school's office.
 If it is an unexcused tardy, the student's grade is adjusted according to the grading policy described in the syllabus for that class.
-Students arriving to school more than ten (10) minutes late must sign in at the school office before going to class.
-Twenty (20) tardies for the school year will constitute failure to achieve perfect attendance.
+Students arriving to school more than five (5) minutes late must sign in at the school office before going to class.
+Ten (10) unexcused first period tardies for the school year will constitute failure to achieve perfect attendance, as deemed by school administration.

-Tardies will be treated as disrespect for the teacher, other students, and the standards of the school in general.
-Five (5) tardies in a half-trimester period (6 weeks) will subject the student to detention.
+All other tardies will be treated as disrespect for the teacher, other students, and the standards of the school in general.
+For every five (5) tardies in a half-trimester period (6 weeks) will subject the student to detention.
 Students who are chronically tardy will have their grades adjusted as outlined in each course syllabus.
-In addition, continued violations may result in Saturday School, suspension, or further disciplinary action.
+In addition, continued violations may result in a suspension or further disciplinary action.